DrewHendersonGitHub/message-board/README.md

 * _Docker_

 ## Description
 _A simple API to simulate a message board to practice creating APIs.
 Full CRUD funtionality for creating boards and posting messages to them.
-Also able to search a board for messages by a specific author._
+Also able to search a board for messages by a specific author.
+Paginated responses return 5 messages per page._

 ## Endpoints